 If you like beautiful tiles in your bathroom, one of the downsides is the grout.
-It keeps the tiles together (yay!), but because it's porous and light-colored, it's quite prone to stains and damage from water.
-(Which makes you wonder: is there no other material we could use that isn't so not-water-friendly?)
+It keeps the tiles together (yay!), but because it is porous and light-colored, it's quite prone to stains and damage from water.
+(Which makes you wonder: is there no other material people could use that isn't so not-water-friendly?)

-From daily maintenance to grout replacement, here's your go-to, Ultimate Guide to grout cleaning and maintenance.
-Keep your grout clean, extend its life, and avoid premature time-and money-wasting grout replacement.
+From daily maintenance to grout replacement, here's how to care for grout.
+Keep your grout clean, extend its life, and avoid premature time-and-money-wasting grout replacement.

 A daily wiping-and-spraying routine after your bath or shower is essential to keep your tiles clean and prevent premature staining and damage.
 Sure, it might seem a little annoying, but it'll save you tons of work in the long run.

 The first thing to do is to get a good squeegee.
-This OXO Good Grips squeegee is easy to hold and works great.
 Every time you shower or take a bath, run the squeegee on the tile and glass walls and doors to remove excess water.

-Even though you will definitely keep your walls and glass cleaner with the above routine, you'll still need to give your shower or bath a deep clean at least every week (or at worst, every 2 weeks).
+Even though you will keep your walls and glass cleaner with the daily routine, you'll still need to give your shower or bath a deep clean at least every week (or at worst, every two weeks).
 Despite your daily efforts, body oils and soap scum will still cling to the surfaces.

-So, weekly or bi-weekly, give your grout a nice preventative clean with a water and baking soda paste.
+So, weekly or biweekly, give your grout a nice preventative clean with a water and baking soda paste.
 Rub it in the grout with a grout brush or a used toothbrush and rinse with clear water.
-If your grout seems a little more stained than usual, use hydrogen peroxide instead of water---but be careful not to mix hydrogen peroxide with vinegar.
+If your grout seems a little more stained than usual, use hydrogen peroxide instead of water.
 If you have used vinegar as your daily spray before cleaning the shower, make sure to rinse it off thoroughly before using hydrogen peroxide in the grout.

 Sometimes, either through laziness or simple lack of attention, grout becomes stained and grimy to the point where your daily shower cleaner or baking soda paste can't quite do the job anymore.
 In this case, you need to break out the bleach to get rid of the stains.

-However, if you do think that your grout could use an overall disinfection and stain treatment, start with an oxygen-type powdered bleach like OxyClean.
-This kind of bleach is gentler on your grout than the liquid, chloride-type stuff, and it's usually sufficient to take care of your stubborn stains.
-Just make sure to mix it according to the manufacturer's instructions in a well-ventilated area (that's really important).
-Apply with a brush, let stand 10-15 minutes, and rinse with clean water.
+However, if you do think that your grout could use overall disinfection and stain treatment, start with an oxygen-type powdered bleach.
+This kind of bleach is gentler on your grout than the liquid, chlorine-type stuff, and it's usually sufficient to take care of your stubborn stains.
+Apply with a brush, let stand 10 to 15 minutes, and rinse with clean water.

-If all else fails, yes, you can use a chloride bleach spray, although it's a bit harsher and harder to control.
+If all else fails, yes, you can use a chlorine bleach spray, although it's a bit harsher and harder to control.
 Test it on a small, inconspicuous area of your tile to make sure that it doesn't damage it.
-Again, follow the directions and open a window, and rinse off with clean water too.